A Christmas story in two parts for your seasonal edification. The second part to follow over the next few days. I hope you enjoy.

-Fibrous frowned at him though he tried to disguise it as a smile which simply resulted in his face wrestling with itself, making him look even more unsettling than usual.
+Fibrous frowned at him, though he tried to disguise it as a smile which simply resulted in his face wrestling with itself, making him look more intimidating than normal.

-Mr. Doyle got the message and a spark of understanding flicked into his eyes.
+Mr. Doyle got the message and a spark of understanding flickered into his eyes.

 “Oh!
 The fee.
 The fee.
 Right.
 No problem.
 I have that right here.”

-He looked at the men carefully and leaned towards them.
+He looked at the experts carefully and leaned towards them.
 They leaned forwards in kind.

 “I don’t suppose you’d take the mother-in-law too?” he whispered.

 Fibrous and Density said nothing but leaned back to their previous positions.